 “I feel like they’re all different, but of the ones I’ve done, this was unique maybe because of the scale and the investment for [the client],” explains Quan about this assignment.
 She has recently sent work to Vancouver, British Columbia, created commissioned sculptures for a private home on Lake Michigan, and is currently tackling two other residential projects.

 Notably, collaborations like these happen inside and outside conventional gallery relationships.
-Quan was previously with Walker Fine Art in Denver but decided to leave representation almost two years ago, citing increased management complexity for artists.
+Quan went solo almost two years ago, citing increased management complexity for artists.
 While not all creatives want to assume complete sale of their work, they are “way more in control of that than they used to be,” she observes.
 Fees are part of this equation: although “there’s always going to be a middle person,” galleries are more likely to take a larger percentage than an art advisor, says Quan.
 Plus, “you’re always dictating your price.”

 As increased costs of living intersect with artist-as-entrepreneur trends in the Colorado art market, it’s unsurprising that creatives capitalize on various revenue streams, even if their work is usually managed by someone else.
 Roth says that it’s approximately “a fifty-fifty split” between artists that he collaborates with individually “versus artists whose work I purchase through a gallery.”
 Regardless, he insists on working directly with creatives to ensure clear communication.

 Roth started CR Projects in 2019 and relishes his role because he connects clients with “deserving” artists who make “cool” work.
 Formerly at Nine dot Arts, one of numerous art consulting firms in Colorado, Roth’s career is built on “cultivation and stewardship of patrons of the arts.”
 He enjoys being the intermediary, observing that “the two ends of the spectrum don’t always speak each other’s languages.”